-- 22.1.1 The supervisor should have a thorough and comprehensive understanding of the ML/FT risks to which insurers and intermediaries are exposed arising from the activities undertaken and products and services offered by insurers and intermediaries. - 22.1.2 The following features may increase the ML/FT risk profile of an insurance product/service: - acceptance of payments or receipts from third parties - acceptance of very high value or unlimited value payments or large volumes of lower value payments - acceptance of payments made in cash, money orders or cashier cheques - acceptance of frequent payments outside of a normal premium policy or payment schedule - allowance of withdrawals at any time with limited charges or fees - acceptance to be used as collateral for a loan and/or written in a discretionary or other increased risk trust - products with features that allow loans to be taken against the policy (particularly if frequent loans can be taken and/or repaid with cash) - products that allow for high cash values - products that accept high amount lump sum payments, coupled with liquidity features
+- 22.1.1 The supervisor should have a thorough and comprehensive understanding of the ML/FT risks to which insurers and intermediaries are exposed arising from the activities undertaken and products and services offered by insurers and intermediaries. - 22.1.2 The following features may increase the ML/FT risk profile of an insurance product/service: - acceptance of payments or receipts from third parties - acceptance of very high value or unlimited value payments or large volumes of lower value payments - acceptance of payments made in cash, money orders or cashier cheques - acceptance of frequent payments outside a normal premium policy or payment schedule - allowance of withdrawals at any time with limited charges or fees - acceptance to be used as collateral for a loan and/or written in a discretionary or other increased risk trust - products with features that allow loans to be taken against the policy (particularly if frequent loans can be taken and/or repaid with cash) - products that allow for high cash values - products that accept high amount lump sum payments, coupled with liquidity features

-&lt;sup>66 The Financial Action Task Force has published a paper: Risk-Based Approach: Guidance for the Life Insurance Sector (October 2009).
+&lt;sup>81 The Financial Action Task Force has published a paper: Risk-Based Approach: Guidance for the Life Insurance Sector (October 2009).
+The IAIS expects this paper to be revised after 2013.

-- products with cooling off provisions67 where the request is made to send the refunded monies to an unrelated third party, a foreign financial institution, or to an entity located in a high risk jurisdiction - products that allow for assignment without the insurer being aware that the beneficiary of the contract has been changed until such time as a claim is made.
+- products with cooling off provisions 82 where the request is made to send the refunded monies to an unrelated third party, a foreign financial institution, or to an entity located in a high risk jurisdiction - products that allow for assignment without the insurer being aware that the beneficiary of the contract has been changed until such time as a claim is made - the extent and nature of cross-border activity.